70+ Unique Things To Do in California

 Go inside a Dinosaur in Cabazon

-Somehow dinosaurs ended up twice on this list, and that’s probably because it’s not often you get to see giant dinosaurs!
+Somehow, dinosaurs ended up twice on this list, and that’s probably because it’s not often you get to see giant dinosaurs!
 The ones in Cabazon are almost life-sized and regularly get repainted in different colors, patterns, and outfits.

-You can even go inside one of the dinosaurs to shop the small gift shop.
+You can even go inside one of the dinosaurs to shop in the small gift shop.
 It’s much larger inside than you would expect it to be!

 Unique Things to Do in California - Cabazon

-Visit the World Famous Crochet Museum in Twentynine Palms
+Visit the World-Famous Crochet Museum in Twentynine Palms

 World Famous and Crochet Museum aren’t phrases you would expect to see together, but that is what you will find in the extremely eclectic town of Twentynine Palms next to Joshua Tree National Park.

 The World Famous Crochet Museum is a small box filled with crochet artworks and was created by artist Shari Elf, who also has a small shop next to the museum where they sell their work.
-You can go inside the museum, despite its small size (it fits 1-2 people at a time).

 Unique Things to Do in California - Twentynine Palms